wtpayne/design_factory/a3_src/h30_platform/pl/stableflow/README.rst

 Signal Handling
 ^^^^^^^^^^^^^^^

+NOTE FROM PS: Suggest moving the below paragraph above the list here

 * Processes and nodes can emit and handle signals to control the flow of execution.
 * The system and hosts listen for signals to manage the overall execution state.